Raikia/CredSwissArmy/README.md

 admin valid credentials within a domain network and will also check for local admin.
 It works by attempting to mount C$ on each server using different credentials.

-This script also accepts NTLM hashes and uses pass-the-hash to confirm them.
+The Perl script also accepts NTLM hashes and uses pass-the-hash to confirm them.

 **WARNING**:
 	Careful running a domain account against multiple servers.
 If the